dasch141/cq-exercise01/git_cheat_sheet.md

 switches between main and branches

 ## git merge branchname
-while in the main branch, this merges the given branch with the main
+while in the main branch, this merges the given branch with the main.
+To Leave the menu, press ctrl+x and then shift+n.